 Learn more about Flip the Script in our FAQ.

 Flip the Script (CSI:1490) is a one-credit, seven-week course.
-Two courses will be offered in spring 2019.
-The first section begins January 22nd and the second section beings March 12th.
-Both sections meet Tuesday nights at 6:30pm in 469 Van Allen Hall.
+One course will be offered in fall 2019 starting on October 22nd.
+The course will be held Tuesday nights at 6:30pm in 474 Van Allen Hall.
 Find it on MyUI.
 A special permission code is required to register.
-Contact Sara Feldmann at (319) 335-6200 or email@example.com.
+Contact Sara Feldmann at (319) 335-6200 or email@example.com to register.

 Class is limited to 20 students.